NoroffFEU/development-platforms/web-hosting-case-study.md

 ### Website Speed

-Website speed helps loading your website faster, if you are using the right tools.
-Not only does website speed affect user experience, but it also does affect search engine optimization (SEO).
+Website speed is the measurement of how quickly your website loads on a user's browser.
+Not only does website speed affect user experience, but it also affects search engine optimization (SEO).
 With good web hosting companies, you can use:

 - Using servers with solid-state drives (SSD)